840092584/840092584.github.io/README.md

 ### Abstract

-Tracking multiple people in crowds is a fundamental and essential task in the field of intelligent video surveillance, and it is often hindered by difficulties such as dynamic occlusion between objects, cluttered background and abrupt illumination changes.
-In this paper, we propose a novel joint visibility segmentation strategy and a two-tier data association method for stereo tracking in crowds.
-More specifically, first we present a novel visibility segmentation method, which combines the results of deep learning detection method with the 3-dimensional information obtained by stereo vision algorithm to get precise segmentation results in the image.
-Thereafter, we propose a novel two-tier data association method based on the precise segmentation results, which aiming at improving the performance of multiple object tracking in severe occlusion.
+Tracking multiple people in crowds is a fundamental and essential task in the multimedia field, and it is often hindered by difficulties such as dynamic occlusion between objects, cluttered background and abrupt illumination changes.
+In this paper, we joint deep and depth to propose a novel object-level segmentation strategy and stereo tracking method in crowds.
+More specifically, first we present a novel object-level segmentation strategy, which combines the results of deep learning detection method with the 3-dimensional information obtained by stereo vision algorithm to get precise segmentation results in the image.
+Thereafter, on the basis of precise segmentation results, we propose a novel stereo tracking method based on two-tier data association, which aiming at improving the performance of multiple object tracking in severe occlusion.
 Finally, we construct a real-time stereo tracking system and build a diverse stereo dataset, including a variety of real challenging indoor and outdoor scenes.
 The comprehensive experiments verify the effective and robust tracking performance of our approach in various crowded scenes.
-In addition, the qualitative and quantitative comparison results underline the superiority of the proposed algorithm over the tested state-of-the-art tracking approaches
+In addition, the qualitative and quantitative comparison results underline the superiority of the proposed algorithm over the tested state-of-the-art tracking approaches.

 ### Data